angelortizv/itcr-courses/README.md

 # itcr-courses | Computer Engineering
 Repository of my notes in the career of Computer Engineering.

-For more information about the projects developed during the career, visit: [ce-itcr:Github](https://github.com/ce-itcr) and [ce-itcr:WebPage](https://ce-itcr.github.io/)
+For more information about the projects developed during the career, visit: [ce-itcr](https://github.com/ce-itcr) and [projects overview](https://ce-itcr.github.io/).

 ## Overview